keymetrics/doc-pm2/en/runtime/quick-start.md

 ## Manage multiple processes

-pm2 keeps a list of your processes to be able to start, restart and stop them easily.
+PM2 keeps a list of your processes to be able to start, restart and stop them easily.

+All your app are started in the background, letting you access to the command line.
+Use the PM2 CLI to interact with your apps.

 ### Process list

-Manage your process list with few commands:
+Add processes to your process list with the start and delete commands.

 ```bash
 # start and add a process to your list